nwj/nwj.sh/content/about.md

 #### Hardware

 Starting with laptops, my daily driver is a [2022 M2 MacBook Air](https://www.apple.com/macbook-air-m2/) in Midnight Blue with 24GB of RAM.
 This is the best computer I have ever owned.
 It is sleek and thin and light.
 I love that I can go whole days without charging it and yet it is way faster than it has any right to be.

-At work, I use the standard tech-company issue [13" MacBook Pro](https://www.apple.com/macbook-pro-13/).
-How boring.

 My phone is a Pixel 7.
 On the plus side, I like that it more or less runs stock Android and that the camera is pretty good.
 On the cons, I wish its fingerprint reader was better.
 Phone hardware is amazing, but does anyone actually use their phones in a way that pushes that hardware to its limits?
 I don't, so I'm perfectly happy to stay a generation or two behind the latest flagships.